rothgar/justingarrison.com/content/blog/2026-05-19-your-slop-my-sludge.md

 draft: false
 ---
 You're not outsourcing work to AI.
-You're creating organizational sludged.
+You're creating organizational sludged slowing down your experts.

 I have over 20 years of experience in running infrastructure.
 I'm what many people would call an "expert" in my field.
-I'm spending all my time reviewing other people's low effort output.
+I'm spending most of my time reviewing other people's low effort output.

 I'm not saying LLM output can't be useful.
 Use the word preduction machine to help you predict better words.